How it works

 What makes the brief

 Selection is editorial judgment against a fixed test, the same every morning.
-A story earns its place by answering three questions in order: what actually happened, what it means for how you live here, and who benefits or pays.
+A story earns its place by answering three questions in order: what actually happened, what it means for how you live here, and what it teaches you about this city.
 The day's biggest stories are clustered wherever they ran, so one event covered by five outlets reads as one story, not five.

 The lead account comes from the desks that just report it, before anyone sells a take.
 Then the brief does the part a feed never does: it says the so-what out loud, for your rent, your commute, and your block, and it names who comes out ahead.
 The 9 categories and the questions asked of every story are fixed and public; browse the coverage by topic to see the framework at work.